 We serve healthcare professionals facing complex medical fraud investigations, including:

 Protect your livelihood, your rights, and your reputation.
-Select Lowther | Walker for aggressive legal representation during healthcare fraud investigations.
+Select Lowther | Walker for aggressive defense representation during healthcare fraud investigations.
 Call (404) 496-4052 to request a confidential healthcare fraud investigation consultation.

 No-obligation.
 Fully confidential.